Self-Sabotage vs. Toxicity

 Interaction Entwined

-Interaction Entwined I. The Biological Baseline: Why We Are Obligate Social Animals The Evolutionary Paradox The human organism is a biological contradiction: we are physically vulnerable yet ecologically dominant.
-We did not survive the Pleistocene because we developed thicker armor, sharper claws, or potent venom.
-We survived because we developed a singular, potent adaptation: Complex […]
+Interaction Entwined The Biological Baseline: Why We Are Obligate Social Animals The Evolutionary Paradox The human organism is a biological contradiction: we are physically vulnerable yet ecologically dominant.
+We did not survive the Pleistocene because we developed thicker armour, sharper claws, or potent venom.
+We survived because we developed a singular, potent adaptation: complex cooperation. […]